-The Financial Reporting Council (FRC) issued the Nigerian Code of Corporate Governance (NCCG) 2018, pursuant to its powers under Sections 11c and 51c of the Financial Reporting Council of Nigeria Act (FRCN Act).
+The Financial Reporting Council (FRC) issued the Nigerian Code of Corporate Governance (NCCG) 2018, pursuant to its powers under Sections 11c and 51c of the Financial Reporting Council of Nigeria Act (FRC Act) No. 6 of 2011 (amended).

 The NCCG seeks to institutionalise corporate governance best practices in Nigerian entities.
 The NCCG also seeks to promote public awareness of essential corporate values and ethical practices that will enhance the integrity of the business environment.
-However, the NCCG is aimed at entities of varying sizes and complexities as defined in the Regulation that set it up and excludes Micro, Small, and Medium Enterprises (MSMEs) that represent 96% of all businesses in Nigeria, account for 84% of national employment, and represent 48% of Nigeria's GDP.
-In an effort to make the principles of good corporate governance and ethical business administration accessible and operational by these MSMEs, the FRC has adapted the principles and tenets of the NCCG into the following SME Corporate Governance Guidelines.
+However, the NCCG is aimed at entities of varying sizes and complexities as defined in the Regulation that set it up and excludes Micro, Small, and Medium-Sized Enterprises (MSMEs) that represent 96% of all businesses in Nigeria, account for 84% of national employment, and represent 48% of Nigeria's GDP.

+In an effort to make the principles of good corporate governance and ethical business administration accessible and operational by these MSMEs, the FRC has adapted the principles and tenets of the NCCG into the following SME Corporate Governance Guidelines (SME-CGG).